AliceEHZz/COMM-DOC-md-user-doc/docs/DDL.md

 4. Click Execute button ![Execute Icons](images/execute_one.png).

-    After execute a success message will display in the "Output" section on the bottom of your Workbench.
+    After execute a success message **"CREATE DATABASE intro_to_sql"** will display in the "Output" - "Action Output" section on the bottom of your Workbench.

     ![success message](images/create_db_success_message.png){ width="400" }